ga-curriculum/intro-to-mongoose/defining-a-model/README.md

 # ![Intro to Mongoose - Defining a Model](./assets/hero.png)

 **Learning objective:** By the end of this lesson, students will be able to create and export a Mongoose model.

 ## Getting started

 When working with Mongoose, it's good practice to store model definitions in a dedicated `models` directory.
-Let's create that directory and a file to handle the `todos` resource:
+Let's create that directory and a file for our `todos` model.

 ```bash
 mkdir models
 touch models/todo.js
 ```
+  > 💡 Model files are always named singularly.

 In `models/todo.js`, we'll want to accomplish the following:

 1. We define a schema.
 2. Compile the schema into a model.
 3. Export the model.

-> 💡 Model files are always named singularly.

 ## Define a schema